-Barcode types define the way of encoding information in a barcode image.
-Each of them relies on a unique way of encoding data characters.
+Barcode type defines the way of encoding information in a barcode image.
+Each barcode type relies on a unique way of encoding data characters.

 Key Barcode Properties

-In substance, barcode symbologies are similar to file formats, as they define the following key barcode properties:
+In substance, barcode types are similar to file formats, as they define the following key barcode properties:

 - Data encoding format.
 Different barcode types are capable of encoding sets of characters with different limitations: only numerical digits, only alphabet and special characters, entire encodings, etc.

 - Data density.
-Each symbology has a specified capacity of how much information can be encoded in a barcode.
+Each type has a specified capacity of how much information can be encoded in a barcode.
 Accordingly, barcodes may have high or low data density.